evereverland/2019/places/theo-armour/hugh.md

 ## Theo's thoughts

-* From 1760 to 1764 Dupont was 6 to 10 - too young to paint Percy
+* From 1760 to 1764 Dupont was age 6 to 10 - too young to paint Percy
 * Possibility: The painting is by Thomas Gainsborough - who had painted the first Duke in 1750
 * Possibility: The painting is of an unknown young man painted by an unknown artist

+Next action

+* Look for 1983 appraisal for my mother's estate to see if there are any more details.

 ***